Minibatch and Local SGD: Algorithmic Stability and Linear Speedup in Generalization: Generalization of Minibatch SGD

 \end{theorem}

 Now, we consider a special nonconvex problem under a Polyak-{\L}ojasiewicz (PL) condition.
-The PL (also called gradient dominance) condition was shown to hold for deep (linear) and shallow neural networks~\citep{hardt2016identity,charles2018stability,li2017convergence}. \begin{assumption}[Polyak-{\L}ojasiewicz Condition ] Let $\bw_S=\arg\min_{\bw\in\wcal}F_S(\bw)$.
+The PL condition was shown to hold for deep (linear) and shallow neural networks~\citep{charles2018stability}. \begin{assumption}[Polyak-{\L}ojasiewicz Condition ] Let $\bw_S=\arg\min_{\bw\in\wcal}F_S(\bw)$.
 We assume $F_S$ satisfies the PL condition with parameter $\mu>0$, i.e., for all $\bw\in\wcal$

 \end{assumption}